 Want to read more fantasy or start writing fantasy, but you’re not sure which direction to go?
-Because there’s more than one type of fantasy!
-Fantasy encompasses a lot storytelling today, and after looking through all the different types, I realized just how much fantasy can branch into other genres and just how many different subtypes of fantasy there are.
+Because there are different types of fantasy!
+Fantasy encompasses a lot of storytelling today, and after looking through all the different types, I realized just how much fantasy can branch into other genres and just how many different subtypes of fantasy there are.
 So take a look below at each of the different subtypes of fantasy.
 Maybe you’ll find your next favorite subgenre!

 Credit: None / freeimages.com